WORTHY ACTIONABLE LIST OF PROJECTS (The WALOP)

 SORTING

 Next, we are starting the grouping, researching, compiling, peg-holing, cross-referencing… all that we can… with plenty of room for outliers.
-We have thousands of eco-solutions articles and papers to mix and match with the list.
+We have thousands of articles and papers on eco-solutions to mix and match with the list of challenges.
 This is our speciality.
 We love doing this!
 AND we can use all the help we can get!

-What we need to do most is find what nature-based solutions fix the most problems with one fell swoop.
+What we need to do most is find what nature-based solutions fix a lot problems with one fell swoop.
 “Gaia has been around for over 4 billion years, we need to ask her first!”
-(Thanks to Janine Benyus of Biomimicry.org for that great quote!)
+(Thanks to our dear friend Janine Benyus of Biomimicry.org for that superb quote!)

-Our favorite buckets are the blaringly obvious ones that we call START SMART / STOP STUPID STUFF.
-For example, who thougth it was a good idea to put super sticky plastic stickers on fruit?
-Or put lettuce into plastic bags?
-Or make dog owners pick up dog poo in plastic bags that last 400 years?
-Dog poo composters should be in every dog park everywhere!
+Our favorite buckets are the blaringly obvious ones that we call START SMART / STOP SILLY STUFF.
+For example, who thougth it was a good idea to put plastic stickers on fruit?
+Or seal lettuce into plastic bags – why not use fruit dye markers and paper bags?

 Primary Category(ies):